Vidhu-27/ClubSync/README.md

 ## Configuration and data

 - The app connects to MongoDB using `MONGODB_URI` and `MONGODB_DB`.
-- If MongoDB is not available, a mock in‑memory database is used for development.
+- In production (or when `ALLOW_DB_MOCK` is not `true`), the app will NOT fall back to a mock DB; API routes will error if the database is unreachable.
+- In development, you may opt into a mock DB by setting `ALLOW_DB_MOCK=true`.
 Use the reset script or the dev reset API to return to a clean state.
 - File uploads (club reports) are stored under `public/uploads/<clubId>` and served statically in development.
 For production, replace this with durable object storage.

 ## Security notes